GitLiveApp/GitLive/_sections/videocalling-android-studio.md

 #### Step 2

  You will then get a pop-up notification that you have sent the request to call and are waiting for your teammate to accept.
+They then have fifteen seconds to pick up, otherwise, they will receive a notification of a missed call.

 ![Caller Popup](/uploads/android-studio-calling-caller-popup.jpeg "Caller Popup"){:class="screenshot"}

 #### Step 3

 The teammate you are looking to call will then get a pop-up notification.
-Once they ansewer the call will begin.
+Once they answer, the call opens up in their browser.

 ![Receiver Popup](/uploads/android-studio-video-calling-receiver-popup.jpeg "Receiver Popup"){:class="screenshot"}